top of page

 $45.00

-Building on the things we learned in ASL 1, the student will continue to learn basic American Sign Language sentence structures: nouns, pronouns, verbs, etc.: dialogue, classifiers and facial expressions as well as continuing to learn more about the deaf culture and history of ASL.
+Building on the things we learned in ASL 1, the student will continue to learn basic American Sign Language sentence structures and vocabulary: nouns, pronouns, verbs, etc.: dialogue, classifiers and facial expressions as well as continuing to learn more about the deaf culture and history of ASL.
+Students will also be practicing storytelling to their peers.

 Est. Homework Hours: